lhartley870/battleship-wars/README.md

 1. Log into Heroku.
 2. From the Dashboard, Click on the 'New' button and then the dropdown button called 'Create new app'.
 ![View of Heroku Dashboard](/readme-documents/deployment-screenshots/heroku-dashboard.png)
 3. Enter a unique App name and select your region as either 'Europe' or 'United States'.
-If the app name is unique you will get a green tick and a message saying that your chosen name is available, otherwise you will see a red exclamation mark and a message that the name is unavailable.
+If the app name is unique you will get a green tick and a message saying that your chosen name is available, otherwise you will see a red exclamation mark and a message saying that the name is unavailable.
 ![View of Create new app page](/readme-documents/deployment-screenshots/create-new-app.png)
 4. Click on 'Create app'.
 5. Click on 'Settings' in the bar across the top of the page.
 You will then be taken to a page that looks like this:
 ![View of Settings page](/readme-documents/deployment-screenshots/app-settings.png)
 6. Scroll down to where it says 'Config Vars' down the left hand side of the page and click on 'Reveal Config Vars'.
-7. Enter 'PORT' in the field for 'Key' and '8000' in the field for 'Value' and click 'Add.
+7. Enter 'PORT' in the field for 'Key' and '8000' in the field for 'Value' and click 'Add'.
 ![View of Config Vars section of Settings page](/readme-documents/deployment-screenshots/config-vars.png)
 8. Scroll down to where it says 'Buildpacks' down the left hand side of the page and click on 'Add buildpack'.
 9. Select 'python' and click 'Save changes'.